genie-lee-beep/Jieun-Lee/OpenAI/README.md

 #### OpenAI is good at t**ranslation performance.

 #### There is a limitation to creating a spreadsheet
+- I don't think OpenAI knows the meaning of the symbol (~)

 ### Conclusion
 - **Personally, I liked the word Playground, which describes the page where users can test the functions.**